Last Updated on January 17, 2025 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-I frequently hear about school personnel issues, such as teacher misconduct, bad treatment from school administrators, school personnel targeting a student and other problems involving school employees.
-To get the problem solved, parents can: file a written personnel complaint on the teacher or other staff member with their school or school district.
+I frequently hear about issues involving teacher misconduct, such as a teacher targeting a student, grading them unfairly, and other problems involving teachers.
+To get the problem solved, parents can: file a written personnel complaint on the teacher with their school and school district.

 If there is a bad teacher in a school, who abuses students or discriminates, many may be aware of the wrongful conduct.
-However, the problem is, the people who know about the abuse, discrimination, or sexual wrongs, are other school staff or students
+Yet, the staff who know about the teacher’s abuse, discrimination, or sexual wrongs, may not act.
+Parents have to step in.

-School staff may not report fellow staff, due to the strange protective clique in schools, where everyone seems to cover for everyone else.
-Students may fear reporting a teacher, or if they report, may not be believed.
+Be aware that school staff may not report a teacher, due to the strange protective clique in schools, where everyone seems to cover for everyone else.
+Students may fear retaliation for reporting a teacher, or fear they may not be believed.

 If a Parent Did Not Complain, Did It Really Happen?